USNavalResearchLaboratory/turboWAVE/docs/tools-windows.rst

 Python 3 via Anaconda
 ---------------------

 #.
-If you already have Anaconda3 installed, skip the next step.
-If you have enough packages in your conda environment, it is possible you can skip this entire section: but to be safe create a new environment as detailed below.
+If you already a sufficiently recent Anaconda3 installed, you may be able to skip the next step.
+The danger is that older versions have trouble with PowerShell.
 #.
-Run Miniconda3 installer from internet
+Run Miniconda3 installer from internet, accept defaults.
 #.
-Open the Anaconda Prompt from the Start menu
-#. :samp:`conda update conda`
-#. :samp:`conda init powershell`
+Open a new PowerShell window
 #.
-Put away the terminal and open a user PowerShell
-#.
 If you get an error you likely need to update the Execution Policy

 	* :samp:`Set-ExecutionPolicy Bypass -Scope CurrentUser`
 	* Respond affirmatively to the prompt, close and reopen the PowerShell

+#. :samp:`conda update conda`
 #.
 Choose a name for your environment, denoted :samp:`{NAME}`
 #. :samp:`conda create -n {NAME} scipy matplotlib pillow jupyter`
 #. :samp:`conda activate {NAME}`